 I am often contacted by people calling themselves matchmakers, usually from outside of Colorado, wanting me to set up THEIR clients with my clients.
 I don’t know their clients, haven’t met or interviewed their client, don’t know the quality of their clients and don’t know them or their service.

-SOME GENERAL ADVICE: Do not join a service who does not SHOW you profiles WITH pictures and that THEY decide who you are going to meet rather than you deciding.
+SOME GENERAL ADVICE: Do not join a service who does not SHOW you profiles WITH pictures and decide who you will meet rather than you deciding.
 It should be a collaboration, not a dictatorship.
 Or that sells you packages of dates.
 I.e., 3 month contract for 3 matches.
 THAT IS NOT MATCHMAKING!

-MY clients hire me because I vet all clients and have for 30 years!
-I don’t drag someone off the street or call other “matchmakers” to solicit people for them to meet knowing nothing about that person or that company.
-Not having met and interviewed them or qualified them for my clientele.
+MY clients hire me because I vett all clients and have for 34 years!
+I don’t drag someone off the street or call other “matchmakers” to solicit people for them to meet knowing nothing about that person or that company, not having met and interviewed them or qualified them for my clientele.

 BE A GOOD CONSUMER!
 I’m guessing this service charges a lot of money, as many do who aren’t REALLY matchmakers.
 Look up their backgrounds on LinkedIn.
 If you are older than the “matchmakers” you may not want to use them because they can’t relate to someone at your stage of life.
 Especially when they are in their twenties and thirties.
 I have always kept my clientele within my own age range so that we could relate to each other and I would have the best understanding of their mindset and position in life.